Mondays to Fridays from 9 a.m. to 5 p.m., Saturdays 9 a.m. to 1 p.m. (CET)

 - Aiguamolls de l’Empordà Natural Park

-from USD 707for 1 weekApprox.
-150 m², 3 bedrooms, 2 bathrooms, pets are allowed (on request), satellite TV, Complete Wifi coverage, washing machine, dishwasher, non-smoking property, sandy beach approx. 7 km, sea/lake view
+from USD 629for 1 weekApprox.
+120 m², 3 bedrooms, 2 bathrooms, pets are allowed (max.
+2), satellite TV, Complete Wifi coverage, washing machine, dishwasher, non-smoking property, sandy beach approx. 50 m, sea/lake view, communal swimming pool

 Service and contact